By Santi, Head Van Engineer, December 28, 2025

 Paperwork: service records, VIN/recall check, title history, and emissions paperwork

-Ask for full service records, recent emissions-related services, and any recall work completed.
-Confirm the VIN history for salvage or flood titles and request receipts for major repairs.
+Ask for full service records, recent emissions services, and any recall work done.
+Confirm the VIN record for salvage or flood titles and request receipts for major repairs.

 Quick visual checklist (photos to capture)

-Photograph frame rails, underbody, engine bay, DEF fill area, roof seams, conversion penetrations, and both sides of the van door sills.
-These images are useful for later inspection by a specialist.
+Take pictures of frame rails, underside, engine bay, DEF fill area, roof seams, conversion openings, and both sides of the van door sills.
+These images are useful for later checking by an expert.

 On-road checklist and what to ask the seller during the test drive

-During the test drive ask about idle habits, whether the van has done long highway miles recently, DPF regeneration frequency, and any recurring warning lights.
+During the test drive ask about idle habits, whether the van has done long highway miles lately, DPF cleaning rate, and any repeated warning lights.
 Insist on at least a 20-30 minute road test on a varied route.

 Recommended OBD checks and sample fault codes to watch for

-Scan for historical codes related to DPF (soot load), DEF heater/pump circuits, EGR faults, instrument cluster/BCM errors, and transmission or ABS codes.
-If the seller refuses a scan, treat it as a warning sign.
+Scan for past codes linked to DPF (soot load), DEF heater/pump circuits, EGR faults, dash/BCM errors, and transmission or ABS codes.
+If the seller won't allow a scan, treat it as a warning sign.

 Red flags and repair cost expectations